 The majority solve this problem by fitting into already-produced molds.
 These provide them with a feeling of tranquility, certainty, etc., while we, those of us who, for whatever reason, do not fit into those molds, have no choice but to take the risk of creating our own molds and our own ways of living.

 There, we see Blas dancing.
 Blas understands that being a good dancer is the same as being free, not needing the recognition of those who want to believe that they know what it is to dance, live, and know, yet they know nothing because they misunderstand everything.
-He was never interested in compromising his freedom, that is, his dance, in exchange for fame, recognition from the many, the mediocre, the ignorant, and the timid who never left their comfort zone to search for something beautiful, deep and valuable.
+He was never interested in compromising his freedom, that is, his dance, in exchange for fame and recognition from the many, the mediocre, the ignorant, and the timid, who never left their comfort zone to search for something beautiful, deep, and valuable.
 And if you go and tell Blas that he is a good dancer, he will answer that he doesn't know if he is a good dancer.
 He doesn't go around greeting everyone at the milonga, so they think, "What a nice guy!"
 He doesn't care about that.
 Let others think what they want.
 He is not going to dance with that "teacher" because there is a possibility of giving a workshop at a festival.
 Nor will he pay attention to anyone because they could take classes from him.
 Nor is he going to make you believe that he gives special treatment to someone because he tries to get that person to come to a milonga that he organizes; neither is he going to pretend to be your friend and make you believe that he can listen to your advice just because he is interested in how much business he can get from you.
 Today, we have become more expert, precise, and efficient in strategies to obtain economic benefits from others.
 We go straight to the point without being aware of it.
 It's part of our nature.
 All psychological research carried out since the human animal has been investigated has been synthesized, simplified, and formulated to the point of being integrated into our daily lives and behaviors so that society's productive machinery becomes more profitable.
 Sometimes, we discover these traits in others and point them out with an accusatory gesture, but when we meet those who grew up in Blas' time, we realize that our defensive subjectivity did not allow us to see the straw in our own eyes.
 For him, what is valuable is to dance well, to have conquered the maximum possible of that fragment of reality that is our lot, and not the abstractions in the heads of those who whisper inside and out like sources that are fixed on the earth, babbling until they dry up; because conquering that fragment is since everything is connected to everything, equal to conquering the world.

-Once, we were together after a class, and I told him –Let's go, Blas, to the milonga!
+Once, we were together after a class, and I told him –Let's go, Blas, to the milonga”

 I will never forget what he answered me: